Tuning Your OpenGL Application

 After you design and implement your application, it is important that you spend some time analyzing its performance.
 The key to performance tuning your OpenGL application is to successively refine the design and implementation of your application.
 You do this by alternating between measuring your application, identifying where the bottleneck is, and removing the bottleneck.

-If you are unfamiliar with general performance issues on the Macintosh platform, you will want to read Getting Started with Performance and Performance Overview.
+If you are unfamiliar with general performance issues on the Macintosh platform, you will want to read Performance Overview.
 Performance Overview contains general performance tips that are useful to all applications.
 It also describes most of the performance tools provided with OS X.